-The UCITS is a charitable fund, having set up a partnership with the Emeraude Solidaire endowment fund as part of its Café Joyeux project (www.cafejoyeux.com/en/).
-Payment by the management company to Emeraude Solidaire of 0.40%, 0.44% and 0.25% of the net assets (excluding units or shares in UCIs managed by Rothschild &Co Asset Management Europe) of the C EUR, NI EUR and P EUR shares, respectively, of the sub-fund (deducted from the management fees charged by the management company) does not generate any tax benefits for shareholders, and Rothschild & Co Asset Management has expressly waived this right.
+The UCITS is a charitable fund, having set up a partnership with the Source de Joie endowment fund as part of its Café Joyeux project (www.cafejoyeux.com/en/).
+Payment by the management company to Source de Joie of 0.40%, 0.44% and 0.25% of the net assets (excluding units or shares in UCIs managed by Rothschild &Co Asset Management Europe) of the C EUR, NI EUR and P EUR shares, respectively, of the sub-fund (deducted from the management fees charged by the management company) does not generate any tax benefits for shareholders, and Rothschild & Co Asset Management has expressly waived this right.